Friday, 21 April 2017

 "I say about my thermostat that it perceives changes in the temperature; I say of my carburettor that it knows when to enrich the mixture; and I say of my computer that its memory is bigger than the memory of the computer I had last year."

-Another Searlian way of looking at thermostats and computers is that we can take an “intentional stance” towards them.
+Another Searlian (as well as Dennettian) way of looking at thermostats and computers is that we can take an “intentional stance” towards them.
 We can treat them - or take them - as intentional (though inanimate) objects.
 Or we can take them as as-if intentional objects.

 The as-if-ness of windows, thermostats and computers is derived from the fact that these inanimate objects have been designed to perceive, know and memorise.
 Though this is only as-if perception, as-if knowledge, and as-if memory.
 Indeed it is only as-if information.
 Such things are dependent on human perception, human knowledge, and human memory.
-Perception, knowledge and memory require real - or intrinsic - intentionality, not as-if intentionality.
+Perception, knowledge and memory require real - or intrinsic - intentionality; not as-if intentionality.
 Thermostats, windows, and computers have a degree of as-if intentionality, derived from (our) intrinsic intentionality.
-However, despite all these qualifications of as-if intentionality, as-if intentionality is still ‘real’ intentionality; though derived from actual intentionality.
+However, despite all these qualifications of as-if intentionality, as-if intentionality is still ‘real’ intentionality (according to Searle); though it's derived from actual intentionality.

 Aaronson, Scott (2014) 'Why I am Not an Integrated Information Theorist'.